VivekNakrani/Immutable-Passport-Integration/README.md

 With this code, you can effectively handle user authentication in your application.

-### v.
-Displaying User Information
+### V. Displaying User Information

-After authenticating a user, you can access and display their information, including the ID token and access token.
-Use this code to fetch and display user data:
+Step 1: Define a Function to Fetch and Display User Information

 ```
 // Define a function to fetch and display user information
 const displayUserInfo = async () => {
   // Fetch the user's profile information and tokens.